clessn/clessn-blend/Pipelines/Refiners/README.md

 }
 ```

-    3. Fill in the elements
+    3. Fill in the metadata elements
-    3. Type: table
-    4. Format: dataframe
-    5. Pillar: "decision-makers", "media" and/or "citizens"
-    6. Hashtag: allows tracability for lake to storage or datamart
-    7. Description: free text.
-Explain the datamart.
-    8. Content type: describe what's in the table in `snake_case`.
-    9. Storage class: always `mart`.
-There's also lake and `storage`.
     10. Press Save

 5. Populate the table based on the `RETL` repo